Skip to content

 )

-signal() creates reactive state. computed() derives from signals — doneCount recomputes only when items changes, not on cursor moves. batch() groups multiple signal writes into a single notification:
+signal() creates reactive state — call it to read, call with a value to write. computed() derives from signals — doneCount recomputes only when items changes, not on cursor moves. batch() groups multiple signal writes into a single notification:

 tsx